BecooOn/z-PythonGames/README.md

 These are my first Python games
-I tried to type one of them with tkinder
+I tried to type them with modules